sudhamshu091/AICySec/README.md

 This is an ambitious project trying to implement the same from scratch.

 # Objectives
 a.
-Collect training and test data from research papers, cwe, masvs and chatgpt.
+Collect training and test data from research papers, cwe, masvs and chatgpt.<br>
 b.
-To integrate open-source tools and create a common playground for them.
+To integrate open-source tools and create a common playground for them.<br>
 c.
-Write drivers to test mobile applications in semi-automatic manner.
+Write drivers to test mobile applications in semi-automatic manner.<br>
 d.
-Use comprehensive AI learning methods using NLP and other techniques.
+Use comprehensive AI learning methods using NLP and other techniques.<br>

 # Call for Contribution
 Contributors who want to contibute to the project are always welcome.